maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 services.
 A Minimum Viable Product (MVP) approach may help in building this solid platform with laser focus.

 Speaking from experience building out [MyGet](https://www.myget.org/) in the past, this NuGet marketplace will get hammered by users.
-NuGet attempts to retrieve every package intalled from every configured feed, so expect to serve up a lot of 404 not found responses.
+NuGet attempts to retrieve every package installed from every configured feed, so expect to serve up a lot of 404 not found responses.
 These, too, will require a solid platform.

 A solid platform also means ease of use, and ease of discovery.
 One thing that could help here is providing